ganeshjawahar/nlp-papernotes/notes/dialogue_and_interactive_systems/speak_act_fantasy_text_adventure_game.md

 ## [Learning to Speak and Act in a Fantasy Text Adventure Game](https://arxiv.org/abs/1903.03094)

 TLDR; The authors propose a large-scale text adventure game as a platform to study grounded dialogue.
 Agents can perceive, emote, act while conducting dialogue with other agents.
-They show that grounding on the information from the local environment such as description of location, objects and characters allow both generative/retrieval models to predict the agent behavior and dialogue well.
+They show that grounding on the information from the local environment such as description of location, objects and characters allows both generative/retrieval models to predict the agent behavior and dialogue well.

 #### Key Points
 - Hypothesis: Dialogue agents embodied in a rich and cohesive world can be trained to use language well than those exposed only to large-scale text-only corpora.